 One in 250 men faces testicular cancer during their lifetime.
 The average age of diagnosis is 33, but 6% of cases are diagnosed in adolescents, and 8% are found in men 55 or older.
-The team at Urology Associates of Mobile has years of experience treating men with testicular cancer, using advanced chemotherapy and multidisciplinary treatment with the goal of a cure.
+The team at Urology Associates has years of experience treating men with testicular cancer, using advanced chemotherapy and multidisciplinary treatment with the goal of a cure.

 More than 90% of testicular cancer originates in germ cells, which are responsible for making sperm.
 However, there are several types of germ cells and other testicular cells where cancer may grow.